About Dr. Rakesh Gupta

 Eye floaters are tiny specks and spots that keep floating in your field of vision.
 These are annoying at times but usually are harmless.
 These occur when tiny pieces of the gel-like vitreous of your eyes break loose.
 However, if you notice flashing spots, then you should immediately consult an eye doctor.

-Copyright © 2025 Shreya Eye Centre. | All Rights Reserved.
+Copyright © 2025 Dr. Rakesh Gupta. | All Rights Reserved.
 Website Designed & SEO By Webclick® Digital Pvt.
 Ltd. Website Designing Company India.